Jimmy Jeggo: Sturm Graz

 On 27 January 2016, Jeggo was released from Adelaide United to join Austrian club Sturm Graz for an undisclosed fee.

 On 9 May 2018, he played as Sturm Graz beat Red Bull Salzburg in extra time to win the 2017–18 Austrian Cup.

 Austria Wien

 On 25 May 2018, Jeggo joined Austria Wien after rejecting a contract extension from Sturm Graz.

 Aris

 On 16 August 2020, Jeggo joined Greek club Aris.
+Jeggo was roommates with Celtic’s Luis Palma.

 Eupen

 On 4 February 2022, Jeggo signed a 1.5-year contract with Eupen in Belgium.

 Hibernian

-Jeggo signed an 18-month contract with Scottish club Hibernian in January 2023.Jeggo made his debut a day after signing for Hibernian, starting in a 0-3 defeat to rivals Heart of Midlothian F.C. in the Scottish cup.
+Jeggo signed an 18-month contract with Scottish club Hibernian in January 2023.
+He made his debut a day after signing for Hibernian, starting in a 0–3 defeat to Edinburgh derby rivals Hearts in the Scottish Cup.

+Melbourne City

+Jeggo returned to Australia in January 2024 and signed for Melbourne City.

 International career

 On 7 March 2011, Jeggo was selected to represent the Australia Olympic football team in an Asian Olympic Qualifier match against Iraq.

 After establishing himself in the starting squad for Sturm Graz at the beginning of the 2016–17 season, playing a key role as a defensive midfielder, Jeggo was called up to the Australia senior side for World Cup qualifiers against Saudi Arabia and Japan in October 2016.

 On 20 November 2018, Jeggo made his debut for the Australia senior national team in a friendly match at ANZ Stadium against Lebanon.
 He came on as a second-half substitute in the 74th minute and replaced Mustafa Amini in midfield and Australia won the match 3–0.